Positionality in $\Sigma_0^2$ and a completeness result: Introduction

 Thus, both $\MP_{\leq 0}$ and its complement are finitely equivalent to objectives that are positional over arbitrary arenas.
 This brings us to our main contribution, which generalises the above observation to any prefix\=/independent objective admitting a (weakly) neutral letter which is positional over finite arenas.

 \begin{restatable}[]{theorem}{main} Let $W \subseteq C^\omega$ be a prefix\=/independent objective which is positional over finite arenas and admits a weakly neutral letter.
-Then there exists an objective $W' \equiv W$ which is positional over arbitrary arenas. \end{restatable}
+Then there exists a prefix\=/independent objective $W'\subseteq W$ such that $W' \equiv W$ and $W'$ is positional over arbitrary arenas. \end{restatable}

-\subparagraph*{Structure of the paper} Section~\ref{sec:preliminaries} introduces all necessary notions, including Ohlmann's structurations results.
+\paragraph*{Structure of the paper} Section~\ref{sec:preliminaries} introduces all necessary notions, including Ohlmann's structurations results.
 Section~\ref{sec:sigma2} proves our characterisation result Theorem~\ref{thm:charac-sigma2} and its consequence Corollary~\ref{cor:closure-union}, and provides a few examples.
 Then we proceed in Section~\ref{sec:finite-to-infinite} with establishing positionality of $\MP_{<0}$ over arbitrary arenas, and proving Theorem~\ref{thm:main}.